TEN-framework/portal/content/docs/ten_framework/graph/graph.md

       "addon": "extension_b"
     },
     {
-      // ext_c in the subgraph is flattened, with the subgraph name as a prefix "type": "extension",
+      // ext_c from subgraph is flattened with subgraph name as prefix "type": "extension",
       "name": "subgraph_1_ext_c",
       "addon": "extension_c"
     },
     {
-      // ext_d in the subgraph is flattened, with the subgraph name as a prefix "type": "extension",
+      // ext_d from subgraph is flattened with subgraph name as prefix "type": "extension",
       "name": "subgraph_1_ext_d",
       "addon": "extension_d",
       "property": {
-        // The property field defined when referencing the subgraph is flattened to the property field of the corresponding extension
+        // The property field defined when referencing the subgraph will be flattened into the corresponding extension's property field
         "app_id": "${env:AGORA_APP_ID}"
       }
     },
     {
-      // ext_e in the subgraph is flattened, with the subgraph name as a prefix "type": "extension",
+      // ext_e from subgraph is flattened with subgraph name as prefix "type": "extension",
       "name": "subgraph_2_ext_e",
       "addon": "extension_e"